JeremHii/PyTranslator/README.md

 ## Example

 - First you have to create a `translations` folder.
 - In this folder you need to create YAML files depending on the languages you will use.
-For example, if you want to be able to translate your content in french and in english you will to create two files: `fr_FR.yaml` and `en_EN.yaml` inside the `translations` folder. <br />
+For example, if you want to be able to translate your content in french and in english you will have to create two files: `fr_FR.yaml` and `en_EN.yaml` inside the `translations` folder. <br />

 #### `translations/fr_FR.yaml` file
 ```yaml